alhermann/ngvu-multiscale-3d1d0d/README.md

 See [`LICENSE`](LICENSE).

 * If you embed code in other projects, ensure your usage is compatible with GPL-3.0.
 * Third-party components (DUNE modules, upstream repositories) carry their own licenses.
-We include notices and links; see `THIRD_PARTY_LICENSES.md`.
+  See `THIRD_PARTY_LICENSES.md`.

 ---

 ## Acknowledgments

-This repository builds on excellent open-source efforts by the DUNE community and the authors of the cited works.
-We are grateful for their contributions.
+This repository builds on excellent open-source efforts by the DUNE community and the authors of the cited works and datasets.
+We are grateful for their contributions and for the availability of the **brain99** network data.

 ---